D-Tsonev/SEI-Project-2/README.md

 <img src= './images/responsive_home.png' width="400" />  <img src= './images/responsive_card.png' width="400"/>

-## Challanges
+## Challenges

-The most difficult part of our project was the logic behind the url reqest expected for the Holiday Card.
+The most difficult part of our project was the logic behind the url request expected for the Holiday Card.
 <code>'https://calendarific.com/api/v2/holidays?&api_key=baa9dc110aa712sd3a9fa2a3dwb6c01d4c875950dc32vs&country=UK&year=2021'</code>
 The request needs to contain country code stored under value: iso-3166  and that was the trickiest part.
 We had to create two different functions: one for the Home page, displaying a list of all countries, and another using the country code and year to display the Holiday card.